Identify a large open space with a clearly-marked perimeter.

 Open the Virtual Adaptation tab to learn how to present this activity online.

-Swap the nail for a small sticky-note.
-Briefly switch off your group’s videos to place the sticky-note in a very obvious spot within the panorama of your video thumbnail.
+Swap the nail for a small sticky note.
+Briefly switch off your group’s videos (as host, you can normally control this globally) to place the sticky note in a very obvious spot within the panorama of your video thumbnail.
 Instruct people to place their hands on their heads as soon as they spot the note.
-Make each of your next two rounds progressively harder, perhaps even affixing the sticky-note to the side of your head or on your clothing because, much like the original in-person exercise, most people will not think to look there at first.
+Make each of your next two rounds progressively harder, perhaps even affixing the sticky note to the side of your head or on your clothing because, much like the original in-person exercise, most people will not think to look there at first.

 Very entertaining group game to test one's determination.